orkes-io/docs/docs/getting-started/java.md

 ### 5. Write workers
 :::tip Running Workers
 In this tutorial, we are running all three workers in the same application.
-This is NOT required.
-In a typical production environment, you will have the workers running in their own deployments (k8s, vms or as micro-service).
+This is not as required as in a typical production environment, where the workers will run in their own deployments (k8s, VMs, or micro-service).

-Deploying workers individually helps scaling them individually depending upon the workload.
+Deploying workers individually helps scale them depending on the workload.
 :::

 <details><summary>Worker implementation using annotations to convert methods to a Conductor worker</summary>